bes-ptah/winbatchOS/README.md

 **UPCOMING RELEASES**

 This is the current plan of the next releases.
 This may change over time by the amount of bugs and the need to fix them.
-Note: After the 16.0 release, we will release even numbered builds that pass only.
-Odd releases don't exist.
+Note: After 16.0 is released, we will release builds differently.

 Build 1536 - ACTION.EXE reconfiguration + NI 7.1